-Some of these campaigns involved established local groups.
+Some of these campaigns involved organised local groups.
 Others were championed by individuals who are keen to challenge militarism and promote nonviolence.
 To win more campaigns we need to be focused, well-prepared and ready to learn from each other.

 That’s what the PPU’s new Everyday Militarism project aims to do.
 We can provide local groups, members and allies with:

 - New campaigning materials such as leaflets, posters and postcards, for use in particular contexts, such as on Armed Forces Day or in resisting a military presence in universities.

-We aim to organise the training events in conjunction with local campaigners.
+We aim to organise training events in conjunction with local campaigners.
 This may be a local peace group, faith group, trade union branch or informal group of friends.
-We won’t just be imposing ideas from the PPU office!
+We're not just imposing ideas from the PPU office!

 If you or you group would like support for a community campaign on an aspect of militarism, or would like help with a local event, please get in touch at firstname.lastname@example.org on 020 7424 9444.
 We are also keen to hear about what you would find helpful more generally.

 (Above) Members of Leicester for Peace challenging militarism in their city.
 Photo credit: Ambrose Musiyiwa/ Civic Leicester